IES-European Union

 Purdue Credit

-Direct Credit available from the following: [College of Liberal Arts] [Krannert School of Management]
+Direct Credit available from the following: [College of Liberal Arts] [Daniels School of Business]

 Students interested in completing courses while abroad from Purdue colleges or departments that are not listed above should discuss this with their study abroad advisor before applying to the program.